 NICARAGUA - (FTO) San Juan del Rio Coco region; medium body, citrus acidity, semisweet chocolate, with notes of vanilla and caramel

-PANAMA - High altitude coffee from Panama's Boquete region; big body, delicate acidity, light lavender, dark chocolate, orange cream
+PANAMA - High-grown on the Barú volcano; big body, delicate acidity, lavender notes, dark chocolate, orange cream and smooth mouthfeel.

 DECAF MEXICO - (FTO) Grown in the Sierra Madres, decaffeinated with glacial-melt water; balanced, lemony, milk chocolate, walnut